Introduction

 The Vector Load-Store Unit (VLSU) performs vector address generation and memory access.
 Inflight vector memory instructions are tracked in the vector load-instruction-queue (VLIQ) and store-instruction-queue (VSIQ).
 The load/store paths within the VLSU execute independently and communicate with the VU through load-response and store-data ports.

-The Vector Datapath (VU) contains instruction issue queues (VIQs), vector sequencers (VXS/VLS/VSS), and the vector register file (VRF), and the SIMD arithmetic functional units.
+The Vector Datapath (VU) contains instruction issue queues (VIQs), vector sequencers (VXS/VLS/VSS), the vector register file (VRF), and the SIMD arithmetic functional units.
 The functional units (VFUs) are arranged in execution unit clusters (VEUs), where each VEU is fed by one sequencer.
 The sequencers schedule register read/write and issue operations into the VEUs, while interlocking on structural and data hazards.
 The VU is organized as a unified structure with a SIMD datapath, instead of distributing the VRF and VEUs across vector lanes.
 This approach is better suited for compact designs, where scalability to ultra-wide datapaths is less of a concern.

 2.2.
 Key Ideas